whitefishdontjump/PracticalMachineLearning/PML-JUNE-2015NF-project-jhr.md

 #### Results Summary

 1. Initial model: Random Forest yielded a highly accurate predictive model (modela) with an estimated out of sample error rate of 1 %.
-It required 15 minutes to complete execution on my PC and correctly predicted the 20 submission test cases.
+It required 10 minutes to complete execution on my PC and correctly predicted the 20 submission test cases.
+The predictor user_name was not important: that is, the response, classe, was not very dependent on which user was being measured.

-2. One further Random Forest model: Modelc (18 predictors based varImp).
-Modelc ran ~ 10 x faster than Modela, with an estimated out of sample error of 1.4%.
-Both Modelb and Modelc predicted the 20 submission test cases correctly.
+2. One further Random Forest model: modelc (19 predictors based on varImp) removed user_name as well as many other predictors. modelc ran ~ 5 x faster than modela, with an estimated out of sample error comparable to modela. modelc also predicted the 20 submission test cases correctly.

-3. I conclude that Modelc, with 18 predictors, provides a better balance of accuracy vs speed that either modela.
+3. I conclude that modelc, with 19 predictors, provides a better balance of accuracy vs speed than modela.

 --------------------------------------------------------------------------